 The Sent One: Is 6:8 Also I heard the voice of the Lord, saying, WHOM SHALL I SEND, and who will go for US?
 Then said I, HERE AM I; SEND ME”.

-God’s SON, SON of the Highest, Son of God: “I will be his father, and he shall be MY SON.
+God’s SON, MY SON, Son of the Highest: “I will be his father, and he shall be MY SON.
 If he commit iniquity, I will chasten him with the rod of men, and with the stripes of the children of men:” 2 Sam 7:14

 “I will be his father, and he shall be MY SON: and I will not take my mercy away from him, as I took it from him that was before thee:” 1 Chr 17:13